 I use MKV for one reason, because MP4 cannot handle multiple Subtitle files.
 When ripping a video you need two Subtitle tracks, one for Foreign Languages and the other for full subtitles.
 This way if want the watch the video without audio, or if one of my Deaf Friends are watching, I can enable it and enjoy the video.
 Where as the Foreign Language Subtitles show up by default, so that I’m not guessing what their saying in a different language.

 The first tab is the Picture settings, which is one of the easiest for me to setup to my liking.
-Normally, I’m ripping a Blu-ray and I want Blu-ray quality so I set the Anamorphic to “Strict” because I want all my pixels.
+Normally, I’m ripping a Blu-ray and I want Blu-ray quality so I set the Anamorphic to “Loose” and Modulus to “2” because I want all my pixels.
 Make sure to let Handbrake take care of the Cropping Automatically so that your computer isn’t encoding Black bars at the Top and Bottom or Left and Right of the video.
 Blu-rays are still a victim of needing to be cropped, just today I was surprised when I found “Beerfest” had just blank black bars at the top and bottom of the video.
 What a waste.

 Subtitles are a bit tricky to get right, but I’ll do my best to explain.
 The picture above is a Blu-ray where they are still using the boring old DVD formats.
-Normally, I just need to add two track of the “1 English (PGS)” and check mark the boxes “Forced Only” and “Default” on the first track only.
+Normally, I just need to add two track of the “1 English (PGS)” and only check mark the boxes “Forced Only” and “Default” on the first track only.
 This way I get both subtitles for languages not in English, and the ability to turn on subtitles for the entire film.
 Well, the movie Terminal Velocity is a old movie to say the least.
 Because of the archaic DVD format, I needed to setup the foreign audio choosing “Foreign Audio Scan” and just check marking “Default”.
 Notice I do not select the “Forced Only” because I would get nothing to display if I choose that option.
 This way when ever I play the video the default option is to display subtitles for words not in English.

 As long as someone uses the same settings I show above, they will have a format that loses none of the features and is capable of being play on nearly every device.
 There is no need for programs like VLC so the video is even playable this way either.
 These videos will be hard to distinguish from playing the actual Blu-ray it’s ripped from or new MKV file just made.
 Best of all, these MKV files are very portable at this size.
 They would easily fit on a standard DVD 2-4 times being dependent on the length of the film.
 I find Blu-rays to be a complete waste, but on the other hand the companies sure have made it easy for me to get a high quality digital copy of my favorite videos.
 Anyway, don’t forget to comment below for any help with backing up your Blu-rays, and/or DVDs, by commenting below.